osmankoyuncuu/stock-app-Full-Stack/README.md

 ## Overview

-I mastered HTML, CSS, JS, React, Material UI, Tremor, Redux Toolkit, Firebase and custom hook features in this project.
+I mastered HTML, CSS, React, Material UI, Tremor, Redux Toolkit, Firebase and custom hook features in this project.
 You can see the visual representation of the website above.

 # Getting Started with Create React App